 Use recruiting metrics to track the performance of your recruitment process.

 For example, as we discussed, you must track the performance of your candidate sourcing channels.
 If you are using paid job boards then track which job boards are leading to a better quality of candidates; and for what kind of roles.
 One job board may not suffice for all kinds of job roles.
 This will help you spend wisely on relevant job boards.

 Leverage free job posting to minimize the cost.

 Data-driven hiring will also help you find inefficiencies in your hiring process.
-For example, some candidates being engaged for different positions at the same time, duplicate resumes being processed from various sourcing channels, etc.
+For example, some candidates are being engaged for different positions at the same time, duplicate resumes being processed from various sourcing channels, etc.